ckdals6089/Movie-Recommendation-Engine/README.md

 * Default ID is 'neo4j' and you need to set password as '12345'.
 * Install the Movies dataset with `:play movies`, click the statement, and hit the triangular "Run" button.
 * Clone this project from GitHub.
-* Install MongoDB using following terminal command:
+* Install MySQL using following terminal command:

 ```
-$ brew install mongodb
+$ npm install mysql
 ```
-* Run 'mongod' on the other terminal to run MongoDB server.
+* Run 'Mysql' on the other terminal to run MongoDB server.

 ```
-$ mongod
+$ mysql -u root -p
 ```
 * Go to the project path and run 'nodemon' on the terminal.